LiorLakay/QA_Assigment/README.md

-# QA Automation Engineer Assigment
+# QA Automation Engineer Assigment - Lior Lakay

-This repository contains Cypress tests for two specific tasks:
+This repository contains Cypress tests for two specific tasks.
+**NOTE:** All relevant data files are under *cypress\fixtures* folder

 ## Task 1: Compare and Assert the Content of 2 PDF Files
 ## Task 2: Performing a Real Test on a Website